Subscription Modal Banner

 📌 CALAX Toll Fees

-CALAX is set to connect CAVITEX to SLEX, effectively easing the traffic between Cavite and Laguna.
-The last section of CALAX, which will lead to the Silang West (Aguinaldo) interchange, is expected to be completed in 2023.
+CALAX connects CAVITEX to SLEX, effectively easing the traffic between Cavite and Laguna.
+The last section of CALAX, which leads to the Silang West (Aguinaldo) Interchange, was opened in September 2023.

-For now, here are the updated CALAX toll fees if you’re planning your next road trip to Laguna.
+For now, here are the updated CALAX toll fees if you’re planning your next road trip to Laguna:

 CALAX Toll Rates - Class 1 Vehicles